knative/client/docs/operations/autoscaling.md

 The `minScale` and `maxScale` annotations can be used to configure the minimum and maximum number of pods that can serve applications.

-The `scale` annotation can be used to configure the minimum and maximum number of pods at the same time.

 You can access autoscaling capabilities by using `kn` to modify Knative services without editing YAML files directly.